ThomasPiergiovanni/oc_p8/README.md

         'PORT': '5432',
     }
 }.
-CUSTOM SETTINGS: In a dev environnment, you can define DATABASES 'NAME', 'USER' and 'PASSWORD' keys.
+CUSTOM SETTINGS: In a dev environment, you can define DATABASES 'NAME', 'USER' and 'PASSWORD' keys.

 ### 4.2. pur_beurre/custom_settings/functional_variables.py